Realm of Bal-Kriav

 - Cari'phis, from the ice runes of Perge'khas - "Covenant Thieves"

-The rise of structure and order where there once was randomness and eternal change led to the Dawn War.
+The rise of structure and order where there once was randomness and eternal change led to the Creation War.
 It was a long war, impossible to conceive by those with finite life spans.
 A Covenant victory, it meant that everything outside of Chaos, the systems of Nawirrûs were here to stay.

-The Dawn War gave rise to another great conflict.
+The Creation War gave rise to another great conflict.
 This war swept the Mortal Systems.
 In the Demon Spawn War, demon lords and their seemingly countless legions were looking to expand their real estate.
 This was to become the God Era, where soon-to-be gods and their angelic armies, the Quara'tun Covenant defeated the demon invasion, sending them back to the Abyss.

 These two great wars have left their mark across many regions.
 After the God Era, the Mortal Systems were left to the mortals.
 The history after that is largely focused from the perspective of Nuciregmas historians on the world Bal-Kriav.